Rapé Cumaru

 Rapé Cumaru is quite strong and can be rough sometimes.
 It focuses its energetic work on the lower chakras.
 Cumaru is extremely grounding.
 It can also put you into deep trance-like states.
 It easily makes its way into the back of the throat.
 On some occasions, it can cause deep nausea and detoxification.

 As with the Canela de Velho, purging is quite possible.
-The aftertaste although quite pleasant is extremely strong and can cause a continuous stream of phlegm in the throat.
+The aftertaste, although quite pleasant, is extremely strong and can cause a continuous stream of phlegm in the throat.
 Intention and setting have an important role in the administration of this rapé.
 You should take time and space to prepare for its effects.

 About Dipteryx odorata

 Dipteryx odorata is commonly known as Cumaru or Cumaru Ferro.
 This translates as “Iron Cumaru” because of the hardness of the wood.
 Dipteryx odorata is a very noble hardwood used in construction and for floors and furniture.
-It is a species of a”Flowering plant” in the”Pea” family, The tree is native to Central America and northern South America.
+It is a species of “Flowering plant” in the”Pea” family, The tree is native to Central America and northern South America.

 A full-grown Cumaru tree (Dipteryx odorata). the bark is used for rapé Cumaru a powerfull snuff from brazil